DISCLAIMER:

 She shook her head.

-to rub her neck again.
-"You need
+began to rub her neck again.
+"You

-this.
+need this.
 Maybe we both do."

 She felt his lips on her